Kootenay River: Exploration

 In 1806, explorer David Thompson set out from Saskatchewan to find the source of the Columbia.
 He crossed over the Canadian Rockies through Howse Pass and eventually arrived on the banks of the Kootenay, which he thought to be the Columbia.
 Thompson traveled down the river ways but turned back when he was attacked by Native Americans.
 The following year, Thompson, his family, and several men made another attempt at finding the Columbia.
 They crossed over the Rockies at a more northerly spot and traveled down the Blaeberry River to the Columbia, eventually discovering Columbia Lake and establishing there the trading post Kootenae House.
 In the spring of 1808, he set off down the Kootenay River, this time reaching present-day Montana and Idaho, where he established Kullyspell House and Saleesh House, trading posts on Lake Pend Oreille and the Clark Fork, respectively.
 After spending a winter in Montana, he tried to reach the Columbia by traveling down the Pend Oreille River but failed in this attempt, eventually returning to Kootenae House via the Kootenay River northwards the following spring.

 Through the early 19th century, Thompson continued to trade furs throughout the Kootenay region for the North West Company, and for the few years when he had a total monopoly over the Canadian fur trade west of the Rockies, he outlawed alcoholic drinks altogether.
 He was known to have written, "I had made it a law to myself that no alcohol should pass the mountains in my company".
-When two of Thompson's trading partners tried to make him take two barrels of rum to Kootanae House, Thompson "placed the two kegs on a vicious horse and by noon the kegs were empty and in pieces, the horse rubbing his load against the rocks to get rid of it … I told them what I had done, and that I would do the same to every keg of alcohol."
+When two of Thompson's trading partners tried to make him take two barrels of rum to Kootanae House, Thompson "placed the two kegs on a vicious horse and by noon the kegs were empty and in pieces, the horse rubbing his load against the rocks to get rid of it ...
+I told them what I had done, and that I would do the same to every keg of alcohol."
 Of course, wine, beer, rum, and other intoxicating drinks were imported in time.

+In 1846, the Oregon Boundary Dispute was settled with the stroke of a pen and a straight line which ignored the topography.